Trail running

 La Fouly

-This itinerary in the heart of the Val Ferret offers a breathtaking view of the Italian-Swiss valley and the jagged mountains that overlook it.
+Located in the heart of Val Ferret, this route offers breathtaking views over the Italian-Swiss valley and the pointed mountains that loom above it.

 Difficulty